cartesi/arbitration-dlib/README.md

-# On-chain Dispute
+# Arbitration D-Lib

-On-chain Dispute is the part of Arbitration DLib that lives inside the Blockchain.
-It is a compilation of contracts that work together to resolve any disputes might occur during the execution of a Cartesi Dapp.
+Arbritration DLib is the combination of the on-chain protocol and off-chain protocol that work together to resolve any disputes that might occur during the execution of a Cartesi Dapp.
+The behavior of the off-chain and on-chain code are very similar.
+The on-chain code is written in Solidity and the off-chain in Rust.

-Most contracts in this repository follows the Instantiator design pattern.
+Most of the Solidity contracts in this repository follow the Instantiator design pattern.

 ## Compute Instantiator